Aryan-707/ticketblitz-service/README.md

 * **No Saga pattern** → There is no automated distributed rollback.
 Payment processing failures require manual compensation routes.
 * **Outbox poller delay** → Notifications are delayed by up to 5 seconds.
 This is unacceptable for real-time push sockets.
 * **Single Postgres node** → There are no read replicas.
 The physical write throughput ceiling restricts to ~5000 TPS.
-* **Rate limiter uses fixed window** → A boundary exploit is possible.
-Ten requests can hit boundaries simultaneously.
+* **Rate limiter uses fixed window** → Rate limiter uses a fixed window.
+A user can fire 5 requests at 11:59:59 and 5 more at 12:00:00 — 10 requests in under 2 seconds — bypassing the 5/min limit.
+Token bucket algorithm would fix this.
 * **READ COMMITTED isolation** → Seat statuses may briefly appear `AVAILABLE`.
 This happens before competing transactions officially `COMMIT`.
 * **Waitlist notification is a log statement** → Tracking replaces physical push notifications.
 It avoids WebSocket infrastructure layers.